 The Third Coalition was to test his talents as an organiser, if not strategist.
 For this reason, Masséna was given command of the Armée d'Italie.
 Despite the cat that the campaign was to be fought in Germany, Eugène managed to cope with the defection of the Neapolitans since he had already raised an army of reserve, which was immediately sent to the front.

-But it was during the Russian campaign that Eugène cualties were really to come to the fore.
+But it was during the Russian campaign that Eugène's qualities were really to come to the fore.

 The troop from the Kingdom of Italy made up the 4e corps of the Grande Armée, which saw heroic action at Smolensk, and Borodino where Eugène commanded the attack on Borodino and the Great Redoubt.
 During the retreat he was obliged to fight 17,000 men from the Russian army at Malo-Jaroslawetz.
 After Napoleon's departure, Murat received command, and he was to hand this to Eugène once the Vistula had been crossed.
 In the role of great responsibility, Eugène showed real grandeur.
 He gathered around him the elements available, forme three divisions out of these men and managed to hold out successively at the Oder, before Berlin and beyond the Elbe.
 It was as a result of this retreat that Napoleon was able to form a new army and Eugène was the principal architect of the success at Lützen.

-But Austrian pressure force Eugène back to Italy.
-There to he set about re-organising his troops and arranging supplies.
-He then commanded a series of combats designed to slow the enemy up.
+But Austrian pressure forced Eugène back to Italy.
+There he set about re-organising his troops and arranging supplies.
+He then commanded a series of combats designed to slow the enemy down.
 These were in effect a series of retreats up to the river Adige, conducted in a perfectly orderly manner.
 Despite pressure from his father-in-law and despite Murat's defection in February 1814, he refused to join the coalition and remained, as ever, faithful.
-He did not however join the emperor but fought in italy, hence becoming the but of some unfair criticism while he was defending the integrity of the kingdom of which he was in charge.
+He did not however join the emperor but fought in Italy, hence receiving some unfair criticism while he was defending the integrity of the kingdom of which he was in charge.
 Despite succes on the Mincio river and successive victories against Murat, he was beaten at the river Taro and the river Nura and was forced to accept an armistice.

 After the First abdication, Eugène clearly thought that he would be able to keep his throne and worked actively for this,

 His final years were marked interest directed towards the management of his estates and his fortune, the building of a palace in Munich, and the completion of his art collections.
 And the new Duc de Leuchtenberg showed himself as good at estate management as he was as viceroy of Italy.
 At the same time he agreed to help proscripts such as Lavalette, and lobbied for the softening of the treatment towards the emperor, became Napoleon's banker, but never once dreamed to a restoration and remained the Bavarian prince he had become.
 His health began to failed after 1822, and he suffered two attacks of apoplexy in 1823 and died in 1824.
-Let us leave the last words to his sister Hortense: "Brave, loyal, straightforward, generous, incapable of not keeping his words, preferring honour to high rank, noble obscurity to power poorly taken, duty to pleasure…"
+As his sister Hortense said, Eugène was "brave, loyal, straightforward, generous, incapable of not keeping his words, preferring honour to high rank, noble obscurity to power poorly taken, duty to pleasure…"

 Author: Fernand Beaucour, tr.
 Peter Hicks Review: Revue du Souvenir Napoléonien Number: 257 Month: 01 Year: 71 Pages: 41-42